-Step-by-Step Guide to Create Proxmox Bootable USB Installer
+Proxmox P1 – Step-by-Step Guide to Create a Proxmox VE Bootable USB Installer

-This guide will show you how to create a Proxmox VE bootable USB installer step by step, even if you are new to server installation.
+This step-by-step guide will walk you through the complete process of creating a Proxmox VE bootable USB installer — even if you are new to server deployment or virtualization platforms.

 Before starting, prepare the following: